aznanjamil/wefe-sg-selangor-docs/docs/the-model.md

 >
 > ![](/img/site/model-overview.png)

-[TODO: Aznan — this page is methodology-heavy.
+[TODO: Ziana — this page is methodology-heavy.
 Send a screenshot or describe:

 - The overall model architecture diagram (if there is one)
 - Data sources used (climate, hydrology, land use, demographics)